FGV’s Public Transparency Program and the Transparency Evaluation Network

 - Measuring ‘Wrongful Resistance’ to transparency.
 I am working with Marcio Cunha and Bernardo Schwaitzer, who are coding a block random sample of close to 700 appeals received by Brazil’s Comptroller General (CGU), in order to ascertain whether appeals received by the CGU (after two internal appeals) are legimately complex or simply reflect ‘wrongful resistance’, defined as resistance likely stemming from bad faith or ignorance.
 I organized a panel proposal for the 2020 Latin American Studies Association conference in Guadalajara that looks at questions of transparency and freedom of information.
 Have a look at the panel here.

 - Evaluating the Transparency of Municipal Education finance in Rio de Janeiro, with Tassia Souza Cruz.
-Having built a database from Brazil’s 250 largest cities, we are now in the midst of data analysis and some preliminary writing.
+Having built a database from Brazil’s 250 largest cities, we are now in the midst of data analysis, with one article already submitted and more on the way.

 - Several projects we refer to as ‘sectoral transparency evaluations‘, which utilize the evaluative methods developed by the PTP.
 These include evaluations of interstate forums for fiscal transparency, the transparency of federal health institutions (with Tatiana Cerginer from FIOCRUZ), the transparency of nonprofit public service providers (with Rodolfo Pires – EPGE), the transparency of insurance brokers’ commissions (with Luiz Sasaki – SUSEP).